Skip to main content

 Are these films free to watch?

 Many are freely available on YouTube, PBS.org, or through public library systems.
-Some are available through streaming subscriptions (HBO Max, Amazon Prime, Paramount+).
-We have included where-to-watch information for each film.
-Your local library may also have DVD copies of documentaries not available online.
+Some are available through streaming subscriptions (HBO Max, Amazon Prime, Hulu, Netflix).
+We include where-to-watch platform links for each film.
+Feature films like "Erin Brockovich," "Dark Waters," and "Puncture" are available as rentals on most major platforms.

 What is the connection between the film "Puncture" and this website?